-1.2.1 As an international financial centre with close business and trading links with Mainland China, Hong Kong has seen a significant growth in its stock market activity in recent years.
-In particular, the listing of a number of Mainland companies on the HKEx (some of which were large new share issues with record over-subscription rates) has boosted the level of IPO activity in Hong Kong and provided Als with more opportunities to participate in IPOs, whether as a lending Al to finance the subscription for new shares or as a receiving bank.
-With the marked increase in retail participation in the stock market, some
+1.2.1 As an international financial centre with close business and trading links with Mainland China, Hong Kong has been one of the world's largest equity fundraising centres.
+In particular, the listing of a number of Mainland companies on the HKEX (some of which were large IPO shares with record over-subscription rates) has boosted the level of IPO activity in Hong Kong.